The page has been translated by Gen AI.

 powershell

-Check status after host name change
+Check status after changing host name

 Print the changed host name.